Play Live Radio

 Available On Air Stations

-ICE confrontation in Santa Barbara leads to one arrest, and one person being pepper sprayed
+ICE confrontation in Santa Barbara leads to one arrest and one person being pepper-sprayed

-Incident took place in downtown Santa Barbara, near the Santa Barbara County Probation office.
+The incident took place in downtown Santa Barbara, near the Santa Barbara County Probation office.

-Santa Barbara Police weren’t on hand.
-But, police said at some point, someone damaged one of the parked ICE vehicles on Carrillo Street.
+According to police, someone damaged one of the parked ICE vehicles on Carrillo Street.

 Witnesses said ICE agents confronted a man near one of the vehicles, accusing him of causing damage to it.
 They arrested him.

-People on hand said when an attorney who happened to be there tried to intervene, he was either tripped or knocked to the ground, and pepper sprayed.
+People on hand said when an attorney who happened to be there tried to intervene, he was either tripped or knocked to the ground, and pepper-sprayed.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.